entro314-labs/VDK-Blueprints/.ai/docs/platform-integration.md

 # Platform Integration Guide

-This guide explains how to integrate VibeKit VDK AI Rules with different AI assistant platforms, including setup, configuration, and optimization strategies.
+This guide explains how to integrate VDK Blueprints with different AI assistant platforms, including setup, configuration, and optimization strategies.

 ## Table of Contents